 Working relationships with other local water purveyors are maintained to ensure adequate water supplies are available.
 There is a verbal agreement with the Gardnerville Town Water Company to construct an emergency inter-tie.
-This inter-tie has not yet been constructed and until it is, the Gardnerville Ranchos GID maintains one well (Well 5) in reserve for emergency usage.
+This inter-tie has not yet been constructed and until it is, the Gardnerville Ranchos GID maintains one well (Well 5) in ready reserve for emergency usage and Well 8 for peak time usage.
+Well 7 is also in reserve but is inactive.

 The Gardnerville Ranchos GID does not monitor unaccounted water losses because all customers are not metered and there is no comparison to be made between production and customer usage.
 The Gardnerville Ranchos GID has a meter program in place that will place all services on meters by the year 2017, which will then allow it to monitor production verses usage figures.

 The Gardnerville Ranchos GID has replaced all steel water mains (from 2000 to 2003) which has mitigated mainline leaks.